project-march/ProjectMarch/doc/getting_started/create_your_workspace.rst

 =====================
 .. inclusion-introduction-start

-This tutorial will help you set up a ROS workspace with all packages needed to run the March exoskeleton.
+This tutorial will help you set up a ROS workspace with all packages needed to run the |march|.

 .. inclusion-introduction-end